Ireland Itinerary

 DAY 3: Cliffs of Moher

-In the afternoon, do a boat ride to see the cliffs from the bottom and see the coastline.
+In the afternoon, do a boat ride to see the cliffs.
+The perspective from below is equally awe-inspiring, with towering cliffs rising dramatically from the ocean.
+Keep an eye out for puffins and other seabirds along the way.
 There are several tour groups you can use.
 (You’ll want to book this ahead of time.)

 Cliffs of Moher